awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OLS.md

    1. For **Major engine version**, choose the version of your DB instance\.

-   For more information, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+   For more information, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the **OLS** option to the option group\.
-For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
 **Important**
 If you add Label Security to an existing option group that is already attached to one or more DB instances, all the DB instances are restarted\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
 When you add the Label Security option to an existing DB instance, a brief outage occurs while your DB instance is automatically restarted\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ## Using Oracle Label Security<a name="Oracle.Options.OLS.Using"></a>

 To use Oracle Label Security, you create policies that control access to specific rows in your tables\.
-For more information, see [Creating an Oracle Label Security Policy](https://docs.oracle.com/database/121/OLSAG/getstrtd.htm#OLSAG3096) in the Oracle documentation\.
+For more information, see [Creating an Oracle Label Security policy](https://docs.oracle.com/database/121/OLSAG/getstrtd.htm#OLSAG3096) in the Oracle documentation\.

 When you work with Label Security, you perform all actions as the LBAC\_DBA role\.
 The master user for your DB instance is granted the LBAC\_DBA role\.
 You can grant the LBAC\_DBA role to other users so that they can administer Label Security policies\.